HaoZhongkai/DPOT/README.md

-# Pretraining  Neural Operators on Multiphysics Data
+# DPOT: Auto-Regressive Denoising Operator Transformer for Large-Scale PDE Pre-Training

-Code for pretraining neural operators on multiple PDE datasets.
+Code for pretraining neural operator transformers on multiple PDE datasets.
 We will update more details soon.

 ![fig1](/resources/dpot.jpg)